-- Regularly-Scheduled Times... meaning that a student commits to volunteer a specified number of service hours over predetermined periods of time every Tuesday from 3 5p, for example. - Special Events... meaning that a student makes a commitment to volunteer with an organization holding a one- or two-day event to benefit the community such as a fair for children, a charity walk, neighborhood clean-up, etc. - Student-Developed Service Projects... meaning that a student-generated idea to help a specific organization or group of people with each project obtaining approval from the Class Advisor prior to implementation. - Classroom-Based Service Projects... meaning a service project linked to the curriculum of a class but not completed during school hours.
+Regularly-Scheduled Times... meaning that a student commits to volunteer a specified number of service hours over predetermined periods of time - every Tuesday from 3 - 5p, for example.

+Special Events... meaning that a student makes a commitment to volunteer with an organization holding a one- or two-day event to benefit the community - such as a fair for children, a charity walk, neighborhood clean-up, etc.

+Classroom-Based Service Projects... meaning a service project linked to the curriculum of a class but not completed during school hours.